 The Act prescribes the minimum contributions that Newfoundland Power Inc. must make to the Plan.
-The minimum contributions in respect of a defined benefit component of a pension plan are comprised of going concern current service cost and special payments to fund any going concern or solvency shortfalls.
+The minimum contributions in respect of a defined benefit component of a pension plan are comprised of going concern current service cost, the margin for adverse deviations in respect of the current service cost (if any), and special payments to fund any funding shortfall or solvency shortfall that exceeds the level as set out under the Act.

 There is a funding excess and no special payments are required for solvency purposes on the basis of the assumptions and methods described in this report.
-According to the Regulation 21 of the Pension Benefits Act (Newfoundland and Labrador), the Company may only take a contribution holiday if it does not reduce the solvency surplus below 110.0%.
-Since the solvency ratio is 102.1%, no contribution holiday is permitted.
+According to the Regulation 21 of the Pension Benefits Act (Newfoundland and Labrador), the Company may only take a contribution holiday if it does not reduce the solvency surplus to less than 10% of the value of the solvency liabilities.
+Since the solvency surplus is 8.7% of the solvency liabilities, no contribution holiday is permitted.
 Under these circumstances the Act requires the employer to contribute to the Plan the employer's current service cost.